Freelance Pricing? Part III: When to offer a discount

 Time to read: 3 minutes

-Sam Howard shares some freelance fall out…
+Sam Howard shares some fall out from being a PR & Marketing freelancer…

 Everyone who’s their own boss bemoans the roller coaster ride of being solo.
 Secretly I have always thought this could be avoided if one was just a little bit more organised and realistic.
 I believe I may have even posted helpful advice on the subject.
 But it feels like September has gone out of its way to prove I knew nothing.
 Nada.
 Zip…